Vit-Vita/Oscars_Predictions/README.md

 We ultimately analysed this data to try to better understand what criteria are used to choose an Oscar winner from amongst the nominees.

+Programming Languages and Libraries : Python 3, Pandas, Matplotlib, RegEx, pickle, NLTK, Scikit-Learn, matplotlib.pyplot

+Web scraping tools: BeautifulSoup, Selenium, ChromeDriver, Requests

+Database and storage : MariaDB, SQLAlchemy, SWITCH Drive

+Additional tools: Jupyter Notebook, API Requests, Linux Virtual Machine

-The contents are organized as follows:
+The contents of the repository are organized as follows:
-1. "Code" folder:
+"Code" folder:

    a.
 CIP_Rottentomatoes_COMMENTED_FULL_VERSION which contains the full Python code (parts 1, 2 and 3 below) with detailed comments

    b.
 CIP_Rottentomatoes_part_1_scraping_and_cleaning which contains only the code for scraping and cleaning the data

    c.
 CIP_Rottentomatoes_part_2_enrichment which enriches the data with further calculations and information

    d.
 CIP_Rottentomatoes_part_3_upload which contains code for uploading the cleaned and enriched data to a database (MariaDB)

    e.
 "Data" folder to be able to run the code

-The resulting data is not contained in the repository because the files were too big.
+   f.
+CIP_Group_Work_Analysis which shows the code used for answering some of the questions of the final group report

+The resulting data is not contained in the repository because of the size of the files.
+The cleaned and enriched data from Students A and C were merged using the movie titles as the merging key.
+For Student B’s data, aggregation and pivoting was performed to consolidate each row representing one critic review, into one row per movie encapsulating all critic reviews.
+It was then also merged using the movie title.